 The Data Inspector Library allows you to assess the coverage of your datasets stored in the HERE platform across partitions both on global and local scales.
-You can see where your partitions are located on a map and figure out the geographical distribution of your data based on tile size.
+You can see where your partitions are located on a map and figure out the geographical distribution with these maps:

-The partition coverage map reflects the geographical availability of partitions.
-The coverage map is always rendered as an overlay on top of the basemap for all HERE-Tiled versioned and volatile data layers.
+Data coverage map: Reflects the geographical availability of partitions.
+The coverage map is always rendered as an overlay on top of the base map for all HERE-Tiled versioned and volatile data layers.

-The partition size heatmap represents the size of data contained in every tile with related color gradients.
-The size heatmap is only applicable to HERE-Tiled versioned data layers.
+Data size heat map: Represents the size of data contained in every tile with related color gradients.
+This map is available for HERE-Tiled versioned layers only.

-You can also embed coverage with aggregated data and size heatmaps in your Data Inspector Library-based applications.
+You can also embed coverage with data size and freshness heat maps in your Data Inspector Library-based applications.
 For this, use the

 CoverageControls component in combination with the